Where Are Your Social Media Followers? The Rise of the Nano-Influencer

 By: Portia Wofford

-About the author:
+About the author

-Portia Wofford is a nurse, millennial strategist, healthcare writer, entrepreneur, and nano-influencer.
+Portia Wofford is a nurse, millennial strategist, healthcare writer, entrepreneur, and micro-influencer.
 Chosen as a brand ambassador or collaborative partner for various organizations, Wofford strives to empower nurses by offering nurses resources for career development--while providing organizations with tools to close generational gaps within their nursing staff.
 Follow her on Instagram and Twitter for her latest.